CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 Social information is listed in rows.
 The social account name (e.g. LinkedIn or Twitter) is listed on the left and a link to the profile is on the right.

 Employment information is listed in a table.
-Table headers include "institution," "department," "title," "start date," and "end date."
+Table headers include "institution," "department/institute," "title," "start date," and "end date."
 If no employment information is shared, only the table headers are visible.

 .. todo:: describe each display format for social.